josefsi012/letterbox/README.md

 Destination emails must be listed in the `emails` list.
 The user portion of the email will be used to create a new maildir under the `-maildirs` path.
-For example, sending an email to user@another.com will create a new maildir at `/data/maildirs` inside the Docker container
+For example, sending an email to user@another.com will create a new maildir at `/data/maildirs` inside the Docker container.

 You will likely want to create your maildirs someplace else.
 Inside the `docker-compose.yml` file the default is